nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 Speedrun
 --------

-To assess the comparative performance of the support for event-sourced aggregates provided by this library and the support for dynamic consistency boundaries that we will develop in the next examples, a "speedrun" script has been written.
+A "speedrun" script has been written, to help compare the support for dynamic consistency boundaries that we will develop in the next examples with the performance of the support for event-sourced aggregates provided by this library.

 It iterates over a sequence of operations, first registering a number of students and a number of courses, and then subscribing all the students on all the courses.

 It was configured to register 10 students and 10 courses, and therefore to make 100 subscriptions in each iteration.

 The performance report for the event-sourced aggregates solution is included below.
-Using PostgreSQL as an event store, we can see that with event-sourced we accomplished 93,720 operations in 30s.
-That gives us an average of 0.320 milliseconds per operation, which will be our target for implementing DCB.
+Using PostgreSQL as an event store, event-sourced aggregates accomplished 93,720 operations in 30s.
+That gives an average of 0.320 milliseconds per operation, and a target for implementing DCB.

 .. code-block::